Taming-the-BEAST/Introduction-to-BEAST2/README.md

 TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.

+### Tracer

+Tracer ([http://beast.community/tracer](http://beast.community/tracer)) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
+This program can be used for visual inspection and to assess convergence.
+It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
+It can also be used to investigate potential parameter correlations.
+We will be using Tracer v{{ page.tracerversion }}.

+### FigTree

+FigTree ([http://beast.community/figtree](http://beast.community/figtree)) is a program for viewing trees and producing publication-quality figures.
+It can interpret the node-annotations created on the summary trees by TreeAnnotator, allowing the user to display node-based statistics (e.g. posterior probabilities).
+We will be using FigTree v{{ page.figtreeversion }}.

 ### DensiTree